Irene-Chola/Massachusetts-General-Hospital-Data-Analysis-Project/README.md

 **6. Organizations** - This file captures data of the healthcare facility

-You can find full details of the dataset here - [Dataset](https://github.com/Irene-Chola/Massachusetts-General-Hospital-Data-Analysis-Project/blob/main/MGHExcel.Dashboard.jpeg)
+You can find full dataset used here - [Dataset](https://github.com/Irene-Chola/Massachusetts-General-Hospital-Data-Analysis-Project/blob/main/MGHExcel.Dashboard.jpeg)

 -----
 ## Tools